Tag Archives: abstract

 3. The sentence must serve as a summary of the case for support, in case the reader chooses not to read on.

-Second Layer: The Introductory Summary of your Case
+Second Layer: The Statement of your Case

-The second layer of the case for support is a summary of your argument that you should be funded.
+The second layer of the case for support is a statement of your argument that you should be funded.
 The magic formula provides the argument in ten sentences, including the first sentence.
 These sentences are the first ten sentences of the case for support.
 I have already talked about the opening sentence.
 The remaining nine sentences are:-

 • A sentence stating what makes the topic of the project important to the funder.